Essays and Thoughts

 If your organization is a live venue, performing arts organization, cultural institution, theatre, or make your living as a live venue promoter or talent representative, you may be eligible for an upcoming federal Shuttered Venue Operator Grant.
+The SBA has provided a preliminary application checklist.

 The Small Business Administration will allocate and distribute $15 billion through the Shuttered Venue Operator Grant (SVOG) program to eligible persons and entities who experienced at least a 25% drop in revenue.
 Up to $10 million may be granted to an entity.
 You do not need to repay these federal grants.
+Interested parties may also wish to consult the SBA SVOG FAQ.

 Who can be considered for SVOG grant?